 Q. Can I buy your merch online?

 A. You sure can.
+Available here.
 Be sure to check back often as we update new swanky merch regularly.

 Q. Do you take your bottles back?

-A. We don’t have the facilities, equipment, or space to process used bottles (it’s a more complicated issue involving increased water usage, urban space constraints, and storage logistics that we’d be happy to discuss in more detail via email) but luckily you can return your empty Bellwoods Brewery beer bottles to any Beer Store for a deposit refund.
+A. We don’t have the facilities, equipment, or space to process used bottles (it’s a more complicated issue involving increased water usage, urban space constraints, and storage logistics, but luckily you can return your empty Bellwoods Brewery beer bottles to any Beer Store for a deposit refund.

 Q. Do you sell single kegs to patrons?

 A. At this time, no. We're still working through our licensee waiting list for kegged beer, so we estimate it could be a while before we have surplus for one-off events.
 We'll be sure to update you if our supply changes.